ochin-space/ochin_web/README.md

 To install the software it is necessary to prepare the Raspberry Pi board with a clean image of the system, configure the internet connection and update it with the following commands:</p>

 ```
-sudo apt-get update
-sudo apt-get upgrade -y

-#and then install the git package
+#Install the git package
 sudo apt-get install git -y

-#It's now possible to clone the ochin_web git repo with the following command:
+#Clone the ochin_web git repo with the following command:
 sudo git clone https://github_token@github.com/ochin-space/ochin_web
 ```